syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ![](PopulatingAppointments_images/RecurrenceAppointment.png)

-### How to get the Recurrence editor field from RRule?
+### How to get the Recurrence editor field from RRULE?
-You can get the Recurrence properties of recurrence appointment from RRule of the following code.
+You can get the Recurrence properties of recurrence appointment from `RRULE` of the following code.

 {% tabs %}
 {% highlight c# %}